slowli/arithmetic-parser/eval/README.md

 [![crate docs (master)](https://img.shields.io/badge/master-yellow.svg?label=docs)](https://slowli.github.io/arithmetic-parser/arithmetic_eval/)
 [![changelog](https://img.shields.io/badge/-changelog-orange)](CHANGELOG.md)

-The library provides a simple interpreter, which can be used for *some* grammars recognized by [`arithmetic-parser`], e.g., integer-, real-, complex-valued and modular arithmetic.
+The library provides a simple interpreter, which can be used for some grammars recognized by [`arithmetic-parser`], e.g., integer-, real-, complex-valued and modular arithmetic.
 (Both built-in integer types and big integers from [`num-bigint`] are supported.)
 The interpreter provides support for native functions, which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native `if` / `loop` functions).
+Native functions and opaque reference types allow effectively embedding the interpreter into larger Rust applications.

-In general, the interpreter is quite opinionated on how to interpret language features.
+The interpreter is somewhat opinionated on how to interpret language features (e.g., in terms of arithmetic ops for tuple / object arguments).
-The primary goal is to be intuitive for simple grammars (such as the aforementioned real-valued arithmetic), even if this comes at the cost of rendering the interpreter unusable for other grammars.
-Universality is explicitly not the design goal.
+The primary goal is to be intuitive for simple grammars (such as the aforementioned real-valued arithmetic), even if this makes the interpreter difficult to use for other grammars.

 The interpreter is quite slow – 1–2 orders of magnitude slower than native arithmetic.